 Do you know where it was used?

 Starting from your earphones for MP3 players to big machines and motors, it uses neodymium magnets.
-It has accomplished the hard equation of having stable, small and strong magnets.
+It has accomplished the hard equation of having stable, small, and strong magnets.
 In the earphone, it was hard to accomplish high sound enough for users and small pieces to be fitted inside the external ear, with the help of neodymium magnets, those devices have been made.
-Those magnets also helped in improving sound quality for desktop and ear speaker too.
+Those magnets also helped improve sound quality for desktops and ear speakers too.

 What makes this magnet so strong?

-The magnetic field of each element found on earth is different from each other.
+The magnetic field of each element found on earth is different from the other.
 The stronger the magnetic field for the element, the more strong magnets they make.
-By mixing neodymium, iron, and boron, we get special metal slug, which then needs to be magnetized by a very strong electromagnetic field.
-The result of this process is creating the strongest and most permanent magnets on the world at 2009 estimation.
+By mixing neodymium, iron, and boron, we get a special metal slug, which then needs to be magnetized by a very strong electromagnetic field.
+The result of this process is the creation of the strongest and most permanent magnets in the world in 2009 estimation.

 The neodymium element is the key for these magnets as it has a very strong magnetic field which ranges in power from N24, the lowest, to N55 which is the strongest.

 The small disadvantage of these magnets is that it does start to lose their power at a temperature of 80 degrees C, which is considered low in comparison with other types of magnets.